I once heard the spiritual teacher (of Advaita, Non-duality) Francis Lucille tell his students (who he would rather refer to as “friends”):

-Well then you are in trouble, Why?
+Well then you are in trouble (so to speak…).
+Why?
 Because you’re wanting.
 And you are expecting.
 And you are looking outside yourself.
 And you are believing yourself to be a separate entity, a person.

 If someone says they are awakened, or are enlightened, then they can’t possibly be.
 If someone else says they are, can they be?
-If someone talks about an experience they had where there was a total loss of the personal “I”, and freedom, or awakening, or death of the ego.
-If someone says they are a sage, they can’t be.
+If someone talks about an experience they had where there was a total loss of the personal “I”, and freedom, or awakening, or death of the ego it might be interesting and worth seeing what they might be pointing to.
+But if someone says they are a sage, they can’t be.
 If I label myself as a Jnani or a prophet, I am not that.